HealthInfo Canterbury

-vWD is an inherited condition, which means it is passed on from your mother or father.
+vWD is an inherited condition, which means it's passed on from your mother or father.
 Unlike haemophilia, vWD affects males and females equally.

 The symptoms of vWD can range from very mild and barely noticeable to frequent and severe.
-Sometimes vWD is not diagnosed until after you have minor surgery (such as a tooth removal), where the surgeon notices heavier or long-lasting bleeding.
+Sometimes vWD isn't diagnosed until after you've had minor surgery (such as a tooth removal), where the surgeon notices heavier or long-lasting bleeding.

 The main symptoms of vWD are:

-If your GP thinks you might have a bleeding problem, they will refer you to a specialist (haematologist).
+If your general practice team thinks you may have a bleeding problem, they will refer you to a specialist (haematologist).
 They can do tests for disorders like vWD, such as checking how long you bleed before your blood clots.

 Your doctor will want to know about your personal and family medical history, especially if anyone else in your family has a bleeding disorder.

-Usually people with mild forms of vWD do not require special medicines unless they have surgery, dental work or an accident or injury.
+People with mild forms of vWD do not usually require special medicines unless they have surgery, dental work or an accident or injury.

 Minor bleeding problems like bruising can be managed with the P.R.I.C.E approach (protect, rest, ice, compression and elevation).

 You may need medicine to help stop bleeding.
-These include tranexamic acid, desmopressin and concentrated von Willebrand factor.
+Possible medicines include tranexamic acid, desmopressin and concentrated von Willebrand factor.

 You can get information and help from the Haemophilia Foundation of New Zealand, which offers support, newsletters, camps, kids activities, education and advice.

 Content shared between HealthInfo Canterbury, KidsHealth and Health Navigator NZ as part of a National Health Content Hub collaborative.
-Endorsed by clinical director, Haematology Department, Canterbury DHB.
-Page created May 2020.
+Last reviewed May 2023.

 Review key: HIBLD-52881